sequelize/sequelize/docs/index.md

   <span>Sequelize</span>
 </div>

 Sequelize is a promise-based ORM for Node.js.
-It supports the dialects PostgreSQL, MySQL, SQLite and MSSQL and features solid transaction support, relations, read replication and more.
+It supports the dialects PostgreSQL, MySQL, SQLite, Oracle and MSSQL and features solid transaction support, relations, read replication and more.

 [Installation](docs/getting-started/)